Ben Shapiro

+Shapiro has described his political views as economically libertarian and socially conservative, and is critical of the alt-right movement.
+He opposes abortion, gun control, same-sex marriage, transgender rights and the Affordable Care Act.
+He supports capital punishment, tax cuts and the 2003 invasion of Iraq.
+He has praised Israel in its role in the Israeli–Palestinian conflict and condemned Hamas, denying the existence of an ongoing genocide in Gaza.

 Early life and education

-Shapiro was born in Los Angeles, California, to a Conservative Jewish family of Russian-Jewish and Lithuanian-Jewish ancestry.
-When he was 9 years old, his family transitioned to Orthodox Judaism.
-He started playing violin at a young age and performed at the Israel Bonds Banquet in 1996 at twelve years of age.
+Benjamin Aaron Shapiro was born on January 15, 1984, in Los Angeles, California, to a Conservative Jewish family.
+He is Ashkenazi Jewish.
+When he was 9 years old, his family began to observe Orthodox Judaism.
+He started playing violin at a young age and performed at the Israel Bonds Banquet in 1996 at age 12.
 His parents both worked in Hollywood.
-His mother was an executive of a TV company, and his father David Shapiro worked as a composer.
+His mother was a TV company executive, and his father, David Shapiro, worked as a composer.

-Skipping two grades (third and ninth), Shapiro went from Walter Reed Middle School in The Valley to Yeshiva University High School of Los Angeles in Westside, Los Angeles, where he graduated in 2000 at age 16.
-He graduated from the University of California, Los Angeles in 2004 summa cum laude and Phi Beta Kappa, at age 20, with a Bachelor of Arts degree in political science, and then from Harvard Law School in 2007 cum laude.
+Shapiro went from Walter Reed Middle School in the San Fernando Valley to Yeshiva University High School of Los Angeles in Westside, Los Angeles, where he graduated in 2000 at age 16.
+He studied political science at the University of California, Los Angeles, graduating in 2004 at age 20 with a Bachelor of Arts, summa cum laude, and membership in Phi Beta Kappa.
+He then attended Harvard Law School, where he studied under liberal law professors Lani Guinier and Randall Kennedy.
+Shapiro graduated from Harvard Law in 2007 with a Juris Doctor, cum laude.